git/git.github.io/rev_news/drafts/edition-99.md

   code comments.

-  Phillip Wood then wondered if it would be better to not use strtoumax(3) to parse timestamps as this standard C library function is using the standard isspace(3) while we are using our own version of isspace(3) which is different.
+  Phillip Wood then wondered if it would be better to not use `strtoumax`(3) to parse timestamps as this standard C library function is using the standard `isspace`(3) while we are using our own version of `isspace`(3) which is different.
 Possible issues with strtoumax(3) could also be related to different characters being considered digits than in our code.
-This kind of issues come from the fact that strtoumax(3), like many other standard C library function is taking the current [locale](https://en.wikipedia.org/wiki/Locale_(computer_software)) into account.
+This kind of issues come from the fact that `strtoumax`(3), like many other standard C library functions, is taking the current [locale](https://en.wikipedia.org/wiki/Locale_(computer_software)) into account.

   After some discussions between Peff, Phillip and Junio, Peff sent [a version 3 of his patch series](https://lore.kernel.org/git/20230427081330.GA1461786@coredump.intra.peff.net/) with small changes.
-Especially the new version makes sure we reject timestamps that start with a character that we don't consider a whitespace or a digit or the `-` character before using strtoumax(3) as this was considered enough to avoid issues related to this function.
+Especially the new version makes sure Git rejects timestamps that start with a character that we don't consider a whitespace or a digit or the '-' character before using `strtoumax`(3) as this was considered enough to avoid issues related to this function.